naoufal51/airbnb/README.md

 * **Question 1**: The notebooks data_cleaning.ipynb and data_exploration.ipynb in the question_1 folder perform data cleaning, exploration, and feature engineering to identify the factors contributing to the price of an Airbnb listing.
 * **Question 2**: The notebook model_price.ipynb in the question_2 folder performs additional feature engineering, trains machine learning models, and evaluates their performance for predicting the price of a listing given its features.
-* **Question 3**: The notebook data_exploration.ipynb in the question_3 folder analyzes the impact of availability and stay duration on listing prices .
+* **Question 3**: The notebook data_exploration.ipynb in the question_3 folder analyzes the impact of seasonality, availability and stay duration on listing prices .

 ## Data